UFC Fight Night: Emmett vs. Topuria: Predictions & Analysis

 A few statistical edges stand out.
 Peek throws significantly more leather — a 10.2 sig. strike per minute gap.
 Peek is far more active with takedowns, averaging 0.0 more per 15 minutes.
 Mariscal has tighter striking defense, making opponents miss more often.

 The Pick: Trevor Peek over Chepe Mariscal.
-We're leaning Peek here at 75%, a solid but not overwhelming edge.
+The model is firm on this one: Peek at 77%.

 Jack Jenkins vs Jamall Emmers

-There's a real Elo separation here: Emmers at 1177 versus Jenkins at 1038.
-That 139-point gap typically reflects a meaningful difference in recent quality of competition and results.
+There's a real Elo separation here: Emmers at 1193 versus Jenkins at 1062.
+That 131-point gap typically reflects a meaningful difference in recent quality of competition and results.

 Both fighters land in our "Striker" archetype — fighters with a well-rounded skill set.
 When mirror matchups like this happen, the edge usually goes to whoever can impose their preferred pace and range.